EvyW/Explainable_Artificial_Intelligence_Tutorial/PublicDataSetsSurvey.md

 5. Free code camp: (Web Analytics,  Social Media Analysis, Social Network Analysis, Education Analytics, Data Visualization, Data-driven Web, Development, Bots)
 10. Kaggle
 11. LODUM: It is the Open Data initiative of the University of Münster.
 Under this initiative, it is made possible for anyone to access any public information about the university in machine-readable formats.
-12. UCI Machine Learning Repository: It serves as a comprehensive repository of database used by the machine learning community

 13. Microsoft Research Open Data (biology, healthcare, social science etc.)

 Search engines: